 Due to technological advances, almost everyone is able to take and share photos and videos almost instantaneously.
 In Pennsylvania, it is a crime to record, share, or view nude or intimate images of another person without their consent.
 This prohibition includes sharing “sexts” and nude photos as well as taking and sharing “upskirt” photos and videos.

-At Bickerton and Bickerton, our attorneys have defended individuals whose lapses in judgment or youthful indiscretions have led them to share private intimate photos.
+Bickerton Law has defended individuals whose lapses in judgment or youthful indiscretions have led them to share private intimate photos.

 Frequently Asked Questions about Violation of Privacy, Dissemination of Intimate Images, Upskirt Pictures, and Sexting:

 Does this mean that it is illegal to receive a sext or naked picture?

 Not necessarily.
 What the law means is that, if someone sends you a nude, intimate, or sexual picture, you cannot share it without the person’s consent.
 However, if you are in possession of a sext or other photo or video that shows a minor engaged in sexual activity, you may face prosecution under other statutes (for example Sexual Abuse of a Child, 18 Pa.
 C.S. § 6312).